SoftwareDesignLab/national-vulnerability-intelligence-platform/nvip_backend/README.md

 ## How To Run from Eclipse
 Follow the steps below to run NVIP from Eclipse:

-* Double click on (open) the edu.rit.se.nvip.NVPMain.java, right click and select "Run As > Java Application".
+* Double click on (open) the edu.rit.se.nvip.NVPMain.java, right click and select "Run As - Java Application".
 NVIP will load source URLs from the datasabe and start the backend process.
-> If you want to provide the list of source urls from the command line, right click on NVPMain and then go to Run As->Run Configurations->Arguments and enter the file path, stg. like 'src/test/resources/cve-source-2URLs.txt'
+>If you want to provide the list of source urls from the command line, right click on NVPMain and then go to "Run As-Run Configurations-Arguments" and enter the file path, stg. like 'src/test/resources/cve-source-2URLs.txt'
-> The MySQL database must be ready.
+>The MySQL database must be ready.
 For instructions please see the "Download and Integrate MySQL" section below.

 ## Important Notes - Troubleshooing
 - There are two config files used. 'nvip.properties' is used to set program parameters, and 'db-mysql.properties' is used to set database parameters.